 Once you’re up in the mountains, you’ll notice something surprising about Alta – no snowboarders.
 It’s one of the only ski areas to remain completely snowboard-free, giving skier’s unparalleled access to the runs.
 Despite being a relatively unknown ski resort, Alta also has a lively après ski scene, perfect for a fun skiing holiday with friends.

-The French resort of La Clusaz is frequently overlooked due to its low altitude, but this hidden gem offers an abundance of off-piste terrain and quiet slopes, as well as a charming traditional French village.
-Located in the Haute-Savoie region of the French Alps, La Clusaz is one of the best unknown ski resorts in France, covering a much larger ski area than most people realise – it’s spread over five mountains.
+The French resort of La Clusaz is frequently overlooked due to its low altitude, however, this hidden gem offers an abundance of off-piste terrain and quiet slopes.
+Located in the Haute-Savoie region of the French Alps, La Clusaz is one of the best unknown ski resorts in France, covering a much larger ski area than most people realise.
+It’s also a charming traditional French village.

+Alta Badia is home to some of the best unknown ski resorts in Italy, Alta Badia in the Dolomiti Superski.
+In the heart of the region and on the Sellaronda circuit are the delightful villages of Corvara and Colfosco.
 Both of these resorts offer great access to the main slopes, including connections to the Marmolada Glacier.
-The Alta Badia ski area itself covers 130km, with sweeping views of the Dolomites and wide blue slopes that are ideal for beginners and intermediate skiers.
+The Alta Badia ski area itself covers 130km, with sweeping views of the Dolomites and wide blue slopes.
 Experts will enjoy the technically challenging World Cup run, Gran Risa, which features a vertical drop of 448m.
 Low air humidity ensures the snow remains light and powdery for days on end ensuring brilliant ski conditions.
 As an added bonus, skiers can track how far they’ve skied by using the region’s online Ski Performance Check.

 Switzerland’s secret ski resort of Engelberg is home to some of the best off-piste skiing in the world.
 Head up to the Titlis glacier by the Rotair cable car and enjoy incredible views over the mountains.
 The skiing on the glacier reaches up to 3,020m with some fantastic, long red runs down.